aspose-email/Aspose.Email-API-Reference-Tutorials/content/english/net/email-attachment-handling/including-attachments-in-email-csharp-example/_index.md

 ### How can I download the Aspose.Email library?

-You can download the Aspose.Email library from their official website or by using NuGet Package Manager in Visual Studio.
+You can download the Aspose.Email library from Aspose.Releases: [Aspose.Releases](https://releases.aspose.com/email/net/) or by using NuGet Package Manager in Visual Studio.

 ### Can I attach multiple files to a single email?